harshkhare/PeptideSMILES/README.md

 # PeptideSMILES
-Generate SMILES notation for a given peptide
+Generate SMILES notation for a given peptide using amino acid sequence.